The process of reforming banking regulation and safety net policies

 has tested the endurance of many an analyst.
 Those at this conference

-proposals on the subject of reform.
-This work has left few policy stones
+of proposals on the subject of reform.
+This work has left few policy

-unturned, making it nearly impossible to advance new proposals.
-Yet,
+stones unturned, making it nearly impossible to advance new proposals.

-the actual regulatory and legal changes introduced over the periodalthough
+Yet, the actual regulatory and legal changes introduced over the

-banking consolidation and increasing complexity of bank operations, make
+as banking consolidation and increasing complexity of bank operations,

-the reforms adopted appear even less equal to the task of addressing the
+make the reforms adopted appear even less equal to the task of addressing

-major concernthe moral hazard problem that is inherent in providing
+the major concernthe moral hazard problem that is inherent

-a financial safety net.
-Because the government protects depositors and
+in providing a financial safety net.
+Because the government protects

-not conjure up images of bankers meeting to rip off taxpayers to understand
+images of bankers meeting to rip off taxpayers to understand how

 But it now appears that a growing number of regulators and policymakers

-reminder).
-This shift in view has reduced but not eliminated the controversy
+a powerful reminder).
+This shift in view has reduced but not eliminated

-eliminate moral hazard are not credible, and those that rely exclusively
+to eliminate moral hazard are not credible, and those that rely

-on supervision and regulation are unlikely to effectively address the
+exclusively on supervision and regulation are unlikely to effectively

-moral hazard problem.
-In contrast, the many years spent analyzing moral
+address the moral hazard problem.
+In contrast, the many years spent

 The Case for Reform

-confront the Federal Deposit Insurance Corp.
-Improvement Act of 1991 (FDICIA)
+first confront the Federal Deposit Insurance Corp.
+Improvement Act

 The primary response, as exemplified by FDICIA and subsequent reforms,